Vacant Places: How Vacant Places calculations work away from the table

 Let us imagine that we are required to build up a set of probability tables to help show how a suit might be splitting, for example, the Probability of suit distributions in two hidden hands on the page Bridge probabilities.
 Let's suppose that we are missing three cards in the suit and we know nothing about the distribution of other suits (i.e. we are looking for the a priori probabilities).
 When we "deal" out the first card of the three, we can put it in either hand.
 Each hand, by definition, has 13 vacant places, so it is a toss-up which hand it goes into (13/26 = 50% for either hand).
 Now let us suppose that we want to know the probability of the suit being divided 3–0.
-The first card is already in, let's say, the East hand.
+The first card is already in, let us say, the East hand.
 Now he has only 12 vacant places so the probability of that hand getting the second of the three cards is 12/(12 + 13).
 This must be multiplied by the initial 1/2 probability to find the probability of East having both of the first two cards.
 Now let's deal out the third (and last) of the missing cards.
 By this time, East has only 11 vacant places, while West still has 13.
 The probability of East getting all three of the missing cards is 1/2 × 12/25 × 11/24 which is exactly 0.11, which is the value that we see in the fourth row of the table (3 - 0 : 0.22 : 2 : 0.11).

 Now, let's calculate the individual probability of a 2–2 split when missing four cards (the following row in the table).
 This time, proceeding similarly to before, the calculation is: